giuliano-macedo/giuliano-macedo/README.md

 # T'sup ✌️

-I'm a developer curently working in my final paper related to scalable unsupervised learning distributed system.
+I'm a developer curently working in my completion of course work related to scalable unsupervised learning distributed system.

 Sometimes I will code other unrelated fun stuff.
 I use C++ if memory/speed is a problem, Flutter for mobile, ReactJS for web frontend and Python for the rest.